 The crime rate is selected because communities with high social capital are considered to have a lower crime rate (Putnam 2001; Akcomak and Weel 2008; Buonanno, Montolio and Vanin 2009; Deller and Deller 2010).
 The study conducted by the Cabinet Office of the Government of Japan (2003) also uses crime rate as a proxy for social capital.
 In a community with high social capital, members feel they have a responsibility for the security of the neighborhood to protect their families.
 They organize community meetings, walking patrols, and inform the police if they have spotted any suspicious individuals (Aldrich 2012).
 Coleman (1988: S104) stated that 'effective norms that inhibit crime make it possible to walk freely outside at night.'
 Without tight community control, it would be difficult for parents to send their children to play outside.
-Here, a ward is a gathering of small communities, it is regarded as a bridging form of social capital.
+Here, a ward is a gathering of small communities.
+Since the crime rate is lowered by the collective effort of communities, it is regarded as a bridging form of social capital.

 As a bonding social capital (within a network), this paper will use the number of households with three generations living together because those households are considered to have strong family ties, and provide a social safety net.
 Recently, Abe (2013) conducted a comprehensive study on Japan's poor in 2007 and 2010, and found that household structure is a very important factor behind poverty.
 According to her study, among all households, the poverty rate is highest in households with a single parent and children, followed by households of a single old person.
 On the contrary, households with three generations living together are the lowest in terms of poverty rate.
-This is because in households with three generations living together.
+This is because in households with three generations living together, household members help each other.
 In other words, the social safety net is rich in these households.
 This is a clear example of bonding social capital.
 As discussed, however, even if the benefit within the network is strong this does not necessarily mean the benefit is shared outside the network.

-population growth{i,i} is the rate of population growth.
+population $growth{i,t}$ is the rate of population growth.
 Population growth and employment are considered to be closely associated.
 The causality is not one way, but is probably two ways.
 People will come back to the area where there are employment opportunities.
 At the same time, if people move in, the need for various consumer products and goods increases.
-This creates good business opportunities for SMEs, increasing demand for labor. disasteri, t is the variable relating to damage caused by the disaster.
+This creates good business opportunities for SMEs, increasing demand for labor. $disaster{i,t}$ is the variable relating to damage caused by the disaster.
 Here, we will use the death toll rate (= death toll number/population).